-The district tends to not be the most proactive, but, again, there is 285,000 square feet over in administrative space and I know that I have seen things at locations that just sit there and sometimes the problem over COVID was that they couldn't get it into B-Stock, that's why some stuff was sitting there, but from a global strategic planning standpoint, it seems like this is something that ought to be getting done where there is an analysis to determine the marketability of the things that have been surplused.
+The district tends to not be the most proactive, but, again, there is 285,000 square feet over in administrative space and I know that I have seen things at locations that just sit there and sometimes the problem over COVID was that they couldn't get it into B-Stock, that's why some stuff was sitting there, but from a global strategic planning standpoint, it seems is talking about, the federal aspect of it in terms of how you replace costs?
+So which -- same as your asset management program, because that's basically really what this is at the end of the day.
+Because if you're looking at items in terms of how many years, and the life, and so on and so forth, then there should be something that's showing replacement cost, the number of years, et cetera, et cetera.
+Is that going to be incorporated as part of the updating the policy?